bazed85-arch/sql_learning/03-select-where/rules_03.md

 - [ ] Row count predicted from the data before running, not after seeing the result
 - [ ] Actual count compared against the prediction, and a mismatch investigated rather than accepted
+- [ ] Answer checked a second way — the complement counted, or the total reconciled
+- [ ] `NOT IN`: can anything in the list be NULL?
+If yes, rewrite it
+- [ ] `BETWEEN`: low bound written first
+- [ ] `ORDER BY`: every option attached to the expression it belongs to
+- [ ] `ORDER BY`: a tie-breaking key added wherever the sort key is not unique
+- [ ] Answer verified from the other side — the complement, or the total minus the excluded rows
+- [ ] `NOT IN`: is a NULL possible in the list?
+If yes, the query returns nothing
+- [ ] `ORDER BY`: is `NULLS FIRST/LAST` attached to the expression it belongs to?
+- [ ] `ORDER BY`: can two rows be equal on every key?
+If yes, add a tie-breaker